 It’s not hard to see that the modern workplace is a very different landscape compared to a few decades ago.
 The integration of new technology and a focus on perfecting the work/life balance is an ever-growing consideration for many organisations.
 As too, is the wellbeing of employees.

 Surprisingly, even though there are noticeable changes afoot in modern organisations, a survey conducted by research agency Ipsos highlighted that in fact, 85% are unhappy with their workplace.
-Furthermore, lack of concentration and disruption were some of the main reasons for this dissatisfaction.
+Furthermore, lack of concentration and disruption were some of the main reasons for this dissatisfaction and poor employee collaboration.

 Over the past few years, open-plan workspaces have become a popular way to design collaborative offices.
 However, last year, a study identified that employees isolated themselves more in an open-plan setting.
 Plus, employees spent 73% less time in face-to-face engagement, but in contrast, the use of instant messaging increased by over 67%.
 So, while open-plan workspaces in concept sound like a great way to improve interaction, they could, in fact, be hindering quality contact and collaboration, thus affecting productivity.